Armed Forces Retirement Home

 The first function is accomplished by a headquarters staff that works in the Sherman Building on the Washington, DC, campus.
 The Chief Operating Officer (COO) and Deputy COO lead the agency and guide the administrators of the two residential communities.
 The COO’s staff is comprised of other traditional “C Suite” positions, such as the Chief Financial Officer and Chief Information Officer, as well the Home’s Inspector General .
 Together, they are responsible for policy, planning and performance management, budget and financial accounting, procurement, human capital, information technology, facilities management, et al.

-The Department of Defense (DoD) exercises oversight of the COO through its Chief Executive Officer (CEO) who reports to DoD’s Chief Management Officer.
+The Department of Defense (DoD) exercises oversight of the COO through its Chief Executive Officer (CEO) who reports to DoD’s Director of the Washington Headquarters Services (WHS).

 The second function – day-to-day care and services – is performed at each of the residential communities by the respective administrators and their administrative and operations, Resident Services, and Healthcare Services staffs.
 Their responsibilities include full food services and dining room operations, safety and security, as well as collaboration with each community’s Residents Advisory Council.
 The Washington administrator and the Gulfport administrator manage all aspects of his/her community, 24 hours a day, 7 days a week, 365 days a year.